karan-modh-5/Kgzcaps-public/README.md

 3. **SIP Server Not Responding**:
    - Ensure the interface IP is set correctly.
    - Verify multicast support on your network.

+4. **DHCP Server Not Working**:
+   - Check if the DHCP port (67) is in use by another service.
+   - Ensure the server's IP is within the network segment.

 ---